danielbodnar/awesome-stars/README.md

 ## chrome-extension

+- [vict0rsch/PaperMemory](https://github.com/vict0rsch/PaperMemory) - Your browser's reference manager: automatic paper detection (Arxiv, OpenReview & more), publication venue matching and code repository discovery!
+Also enhances ArXiv: BibTex citation, Markdown link, d
+- [foray1010/Popup-my-Bookmarks](https://github.com/foray1010/Popup-my-Bookmarks) - A browser extension that providing a more efficient way to view and manage your bookmarks menu
+- [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.
+- [qownnotes/web-companion](https://github.com/qownnotes/web-companion) - Browser extension to browse bookmarks and create notes in QOwnNotes
+- [libredirect/browser_extension](https://github.com/libredirect/browser_extension) - A browser extension that redirects popular sites to alternative privacy friendly frontends
+- [deathau/markdownload](https://github.com/deathau/markdownload) - A Firefox and Google Chrome extension to clip websites and download them into a readable markdown file.
+- [fregante/GhostText](https://github.com/fregante/GhostText) - 👻 Use your text editor to write in your browser.
+Everything you type in the editor will be instantly updated in the browser (and vice versa).
+- [ansh/jiffyreader.com](https://github.com/ansh/jiffyreader.com) - A Browser Extension for faster reading on ANY website!
+- [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with Markdown support and Nextcloud / ownCloud integration.
+- [interstellard/chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced) - WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
+- [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here
 - [clvrobj/Pinboard-Plus](https://github.com/clvrobj/Pinboard-Plus) - Pinboard.in Chrome extension, not official.
 - [penge/my-notes](https://github.com/penge/my-notes) - Simple and fast note-taking in Chrome with Google Drive support.
 - [gyng/save-in](https://github.com/gyng/save-in) - WebExtension for saving media, links, or selections into user-defined directories